ECNU-ILOG/LRCD/README.md

 > cd data

 Noting: Due to some embedding text files being too large, we have zipped them.
 Before starting to run, you need to unzip all files.
+We upload the zip file on Google Drive. https://drive.google.com/file/d/10A8fdmqLXlMyw824_1zj0btaiRQ07mhf/view?usp=drive_link

 # Experiments